neomantic-zz/arche/README.md

 # Setup

-1. Create a mysql database.
+1. Save the example [profile.clj](example-profile.clj) file to the root of the project under the name "profile.clj".
+2. Edit the profile.clj file to match your mysql setup
+3. Create a mysql database whose name corresponds to the `database-name` in your custom `profile.clj` file.
-2. `lein clj-sql-up migrate`
+4. Create the tables by running: `lein clj-sql-up migrate`

 ## Running Locally
-Arche depends on values assigned to a number of environmental variables described below.
+Arche depends on values assigned to a number of environmental variables described [below](#environmental-variables).
 For local development purposes, these values can either be assigned as exports in the shell or using a `profile.clj` file.
-View [this file](example-profile.clj) as an example.

-Now run the arche as follows:
+To run a local version arche, use the following command:

 `lein with-profile dev ring server-headless`